Can-Am Challenge Race

 - Lola T496 (Jeff Miller): Four Lola T496s were built in 1976, intended for SCCA C Sports Racing with Cosworth BDH engines.
 Jeff Miller bought one of the cars but fitted a two stroke Kohler engine, originally developed for snowmobiles.
 Miller won the Run-Offs in this CSR car in 1978 and also competed in Can-Am between 1978 and 1980, running the car with a 6-cylinder 1600cc engine.
 Many years later, Miller bought the car back from the man he'd sold it to and continues to run it in vintage events in the Midwest.

-- Osprey SR1 [Brabham BT38-1] (Dan Hartill): New to Graham Hill for Formula 2 in 1972, first appearing at the Pau Grand Prix in early May.
-The car was being run for Hill by Kaydon Racing, and was sponsored by Jägermeister, a German liqueur maker.
-The car was chassis number BT38-1, which is odd as Hill did not even order it until a dozen others were racing, so it may have been to simplify carnet arangements, as he had already taken his previous car, BT36-1, to race at Hockenheim.
-Hill was also leading the Brabham F1 team, so did not do a full season of F2.
+- Osprey SR1 [Brabham BT38-1] (Dan Hartill): Built by KayDon Racing on behalf of MRD and initially designed to be works Formula 2 entry for Graham Hill.
+Hill was also leading the Brabham F1 team for 1972, so was not planning a full season of F2.
+When Hill acquired sponsorship from Jägermeister, a German liqueur maker, a deal was done for the car to be run by KayDon Racing, a new operation set up by former MRD employees David Kaylor and John Donnelly in Cobham.
+After borrowing a BT36 for the team's first two races, the BT38 was ready for the Pau Grand Prix in early May.
+The chassis number of the new car was reported to be BT38-1, which was odd as all other BT38 chassis numbers were 11 or above.
+This may have been to simplify carnet arangements as the BT36 which had already been taken to Hockenheim was chassis number BT36-1.
+In Hill's second race in the BT38, at Crystal Palace, he crashed heavily at the start of Heat 2 and the car had to be rebuilt on a new monocoque prior to the next race.
+He competed in six more races, including a win at Monza in June.
 The BT38 remained unused at Graham Hill Racing during 1973, and was sold at the end of the year to Tom Ogilvy for Tony Charnell (Dumfries, Scotland) to drive in libre in 1974, still with a 2-litre BDA.
 It was sold to Dean Dietrich (Hinsdale, IL) for 1975, and was raced in Formula B. Dietrich advertised it during 1976, and raced it again in Formula A in 1977.
 Dan Hartill (Indianapolis, IN) and Jack Finucan then acquired it from Dietrich, together with a body from Dietrich's Lola T294 and two 2-litre Cosworth FVC engines.
 They fitted the body and engines to the BT38, and ran it in Can-Am as the Osprey SR1 and ran it in a few races.
 Its history after 1978 is not yet understood, but at some point, believed to be around 1986, it was acquired from the US by Alan Miles, and brought back to England.
 In 2017, Jon Waggitt of SSCC Motorsport (Boroughbridge, North Yorkshire) acquired the car and started a thorough restoration.
 Sold in 2020 to Oliver Schimpf, son of the Jägermeister Racing Principal Eckhard "Ecki" Schimpf.